 When your dogs are ready, drag through the whole spreadsheet, starting with the left side of the heading row and going down to the bottom right corner.
 (Did you know that Standard Poodles came from Germany, not France?)

+After you drag through your range of date, on the Home ribbon, Style section, click on the “Format as Table” drop-down arrow.
 There are many different colors and formats to choose from – use the one that is easiest on your eyes or your favorite color.
 We can change it later, so try something daring.
 After you select a scheme, a window will appear showing your range (the cells you want in your entire table), and asking if your table has headers.
 Headers means column titles.
 Ours does, so click OK.

 Here’s my newly formatted table: